All You Need to Know About Dry Wells

 Ideally, dry wells should be large enough to collect runoff without overflowing in typical rain events.
 Depending on the average amount of storm water you need to control, you can choose install a dry well that’s as small as a couple feet in depth and diameter or as large as several feet wide and several feet deep.

 The type of dry well you choose to install can vary greatly depending on the amount you’re looking to invest.
 They run the gamut from inexpensive hand-dug pits lined with permeable landscape fabric and packed with rocks to high-end perforated concrete or polyethylene tanks.
+View examples on The Home Depot and Amazon to know what you’re dealing with.
 No matter style what you choose, you can cover a dry well with turf for camouflage or an open grate for easy monitoring.

 Assuming your soil passed a perc test, you’ll want to position a dry well or two on storm water’s natural drainage path through your yard—but keeping a safe distance from your home’s foundation, no shorter than 12 feet.
-To keep the water from cutting a rut after it leaves the downspout, you can install a simple swale (a trench filled with gravel) leading to the collection pit or a buried French drain that is undetectable from the surface of your yard.
+To keep the water from cutting a rut after it leaves the downspout, you can install a simple swale (a trench filled with gravel) leading to the collection pit or a French drain.
 Your project should also include provisions for dispersing excess water that occurs during rain events that cause your dry well to overflow, such as an overflow pipe that leads to a storm sewer.